Frequently Asked Questions (FAQs)

 Do I have to send images with my summer workshop application?

-Unless otherwise specified in the course description, only students applying for the Technical Assistant scholarships should send images of their work with the application form.
+Unless otherwise specified in the course description, only students applying for the Technical Assistant scholarships should submit images of their work when applying.
+Technical assistant applicants apply online via SlideRoom (haystack.slideroom.com).
+Up to five images are required for technical assistant applicants.
+SlideRoom addresses file size requirements at SlideRoom Applicant FAQ.

 When applying to the Open Studio Residency program, do I have to submit images?

-Yes, five images are required for all visual artists.
+Yes, up to five images are required for all visual artists.
+SlideRoom addresses file size requirements at SlideRoom Applicant FAQ.
 If you work in another discipline please contact Haystack to see what would be most appropriate work sample to submit.

 When applying for a scholarship or to the Open Studio Residency program, can my letters of reference be submitted to Haystack separate from my application materials?